 COURSE SYLLABUS

 Global Crisis Communication, 7.5 credits

 Global Crisis Communication, 7,5 högskolepoäng

-Course Code:LGCR27Education Cycle:Second-cycle levelConfirmed by:Director of Education Sep 26, 2016DisciplinarySocial sciences
+Course Code: LGCR28

+Confirmed by: Director of Education Jun 14, 2018

-Valid From: Autumn 2017 domain:
+Valid From: Autumn 2018

-Subject group:

 Version: 1

-Reg number: HLK 2016/3539-313
+Education Cycle: Second-cycle level

+Disciplinary

+domain: Social sciences

+Subject group: MK1 Specialised in: A1N

 Main field of study: Media and Communication Science

-Specialised in:

-MK1 A1N Intended Learning Outcomes (ILO) On completion of the course, the student should be able to: Knowledge and understanding - account for and explain theories about risk society with a particular focus on global crises - explain the various roles of the media in the communication of global risks and crises - account for and explain theories about cosmopolitanism in relation to media reporting on global risks and crises Skills and abilities - independently examine theories about risk society in connection to the communication of global crises - independently examine the role of the media in the communication of global risks and crises - independently examine theories about cosmopolitanism in relation to media reporting on global risks and crises Judgement and approach - critically evaluate theories about risk society in connection to the communication of global crises - critically evaluate the role of the media in the communication of global risks and crises - critically evaluate theories about cosmopolitanism in relation to media reporting on global risks and crises Contents - The development of a global risk society - The role of the media in communicating global risks and crises - · Cosmopolitanism and media reporting on global risks and crises Type of instruction The teaching consists of lectures, seminars and exercises performed individually or in groups.
-A digital learning platform is used.
+Intended Learning Outcomes (ILO)

+On completion of the course, the student should be able to:

+Knowledge and understanding

+- account for and explain theories about risk society with a particular focus on global crises

+- explain the various roles of the media in the communication of global risks and crises

+- account for and explain theories about cosmopolitanism in relation to media reporting on global risks and crises

+Skills and abilities

+- independently examine theories about risk society in connection to the communication of global crises

+- independently examine the role of the media in the communication of global risks and crises

+- independently examine theories about cosmopolitanism in relation to media reporting on global risks and crises

+Judgement and approach

+- critically evaluate theories about risk society in connection to the communication of global crises

+- critically evaluate the role of the media in the communication of global risks and crises

+- critically evaluate theories about cosmopolitanism in relation to media reporting on global risks and crises

+Contents

+- The development of a global risk society

+- The role of the media in communicating global risks and crises

+- · Cosmopolitanism and media reporting on global risks and crises

+Type of instruction

+The teaching consists of lectures, seminars and exercises performed individually and in groups.

+An e-learning platform is used.

-Students who have been admitted to and registered on a course have the right to receive instruction/supervision for the duration of the time period specified for the particular course to which they were accepted.
+Students who have been admitted to and registered for a course have the right to receive instruction/supervision for the duration of the time period specified for the particular course to which they were accepted.
 After that, the right to receive instruction/supervision expires.
 The teaching is conducted in English.

 Prerequisites

-General entry requirements and a Bachelor's degree (i.e. the equivalent of 180 ECTS credits at an accredited university) with at least 60 credits in media and/or communication studies, journalism, or equivalent.
+The applicant must hold the minimum of a bachelor's degree (i.e. the equivalent of 180 ECTS credits at an accredited university) with at least 90 ECTS credits in media and/or communication studies, journalism or equivalent.
 English proficiency is required.
 Exemption is granted from the requirement in Swedish.

 Examination and grades

 The course is graded A, B, C, D, E, FX or F.